jengelhart0/csci3081_flashphoto/README.md

     -pedantic

+For building the external libraries, we recommend you have a line like this:

+    $(JPEGDIR)/lib/libjpeg.a:
+        @$(MAKE) -C$(JPEGDIR) install

+Note that you are building AND installing the JPEG library.
+Remember in the configuration step when you passed the prefix?
+That told the external libraries to copy the libraries they built to ./lib when they are built (it also copies a bunch of other files, which you can add to your clean target if you wish to remove them).

+If you don't want to do this, you will just have to add the directory where the libraries live to the linker search path.

 ## Makefile rules
 All submitted makefiles must build the main target when invoked exactly as
 follows:

     make

-The main target must be named exactly "BrushWork" and be built in a "bin/" directory within your project root
+The main target must be named exactly "FlashPhoto" and be built in a "bin/" directory within your project root

 ## Invocation rules
-Your BrushWork executable must not take any arguments, and be invoked exactly as
+Your FlashPhoto executable must not take any arguments, and be invoked exactly as
 follows:

-    bin/BrushWork
+    bin/FlashPhoto

 ## git commit messages